tmiliant/Path-Signatures-In-Machine-Learning/README.md

 # Path signatures in machine learning, especially used in time series classification and prediction.
-My repository also appears for reference at https://paperswithcode.com/paper/a-primer-on-the-signature-method-in-machine and https://arxiv.org/abs/1603.03788. my research output is also made available in this repository.
+My repository also appears for reference at https://paperswithcode.com/paper/a-primer-on-the-signature-method-in-machine and https://arxiv.org/abs/1603.03788.
+My research output is also made available in this repository.

 ## Path signature